What Are the Signs & Symptoms of Becker Muscular Dystrophy?

 by removing a small piece of muscle, usually from the thigh.

-team decide how to treat the problem and know what to expect in the future.
+helps the medical team decide how to treat the problem and know what to expect in

 How Is Becker Muscular Dystrophy Treated?